 Survey: Mayors view climate change as pressing urban issue

-BOSTON (AP) — A new survey finds that U.S. mayors increasingly view climate change as a pressing urban issue, with many advocating policies that could inconvenience residents or even hurt their cities financially.
+BOSTON (AP) — U.S. mayors increasingly view climate change as a pressing urban issue, so much so that many advocate policies that could inconvenience residents or even hurt their cities financially.

-But the annual survey being released Tuesday by the Boston University Initiative on Cities also reflects the nation’s sharp political divide.
-Ninety-five percent of Democratic mayors who responded believe climate change is caused by human activities, compared to 50 percent of Republican mayors.
+The annual survey of big-city executives, released Tuesday by the Boston University Initiative on Cities, also reflected the nation’s sharp political divide.
+Ninety-five percent of Democratic mayors who responded believed climate change was caused by human activities, a view shared by only half of Republican mayors.

-A clear majority of mayors are prepared to confront President Donald Trump’s administration over climate change.
-The Republican president has at times called global warming a hoax and has withdrawn the U.S. from the Paris climate accord.
+A clear majority of mayors were prepared to confront President Donald Trump’s administration over climate change and felt their cities could be influential in counteracting the policies of the Republican president, who at times has called global warming a hoax and last year withdrew the U.S. from the Paris climate accord.